 This section provides instructions on creating custom plugins to meet your specific deployment needs.

-A plugin consists of a zip file that contains a set of required and optional files in the root directory as well as supporting files located as needed.
+A plugin consists of a zip file that contains a set of required and optional files in the root directory as well as supporting files in other locations.

 To make the plugin available for use, you load the zip file into Deployment Automation.
 For details, see Load and upgrade plugins.